 –But there was no visible garage.
 There does not have to be a garage, whether visible or not, to trigger the operation of the driveway rule.
 Check out the definition and rule.
 It includes nothing, nada, Rien du tout about a garage

-–My chariot did not block the curb cut.
+–My chariot did not block the driveway.
 It doesn’t have to.
 The rule prohibits parking in front of a driveway not blocking a driveway

 –I own the property.
 Congratulations, you’ve made your Mother proud.
 An owner of property can park in front of her driveway if, (1) There are two or fewer dwelling units and (2) Her car is registered using the property address